Patrick O’Brian

 Another rule he breaks, to the betterment of the novels, is the one about repetition.
 He is unafraid to have the same story or joke retold by various characters—or to repeat the entirety of a report or observation.
 Most of the time the retellings contain clues to the character of the speaker, clues that would escape the reader who hadn’t already known the facts.
 For example, Jack’s various repetitions of Stephen’s ‘curtail’ pun, and how his auditors react—and how he reflects on it.
 These repetitions subtly underscore change, and character, providing unexpected moments of insight.

 Less defensible caveats: Frequently—most frequently at the novels’ ends—O’Brian resorts to sudden summations rather than showing us the scene, in order to bring a book (an episode) to a close.
+Small patterns emerge; for example, if a very beautiful young midshipman is introduced, you can be pretty sure he’s going to suffer a sudden death.
 And there are some small continuity glitches.

 Considering the books separately, I believe the last three, The Yellow Admiral, The Hundred Days, and Blue at the Mizzen, are the weakest.
 I think the Geoghegan episode in book 18 is the least successful small story-thread of all; the idea had been done before, and more successfully, in previous books.
 The character seems dropped in, rather than woven, unlike others who meet the same fate, and the ending of the sequence is predictable from the moment the narrator focuses extensively on him.
 Adding to the sense of a grafted incident, it has almost no repercussions other than a couple of mentions.